Skip to main content

 • SAT Campaign Name: Name of the security awareness training campaign.
 To view details of a specific SAT Campaign, locate the campaign in this column, and select the link to learn more.

-• Active Users: Number of users who have been enrolled or sent emails.
+• Enrolled Users: Number of users who have been enrolled or sent emails.

 • Modules: Number of modules that are assigned in this campaign.